elliottdehn/impulse/README.md

 # IMPULSE!
-Just a simple 2D mobile game made purely in Flutter using MVP design (inspired by a medical exam)
+Just a simple 2D mobile game made purely in Flutter + Dart using a Model-View-ViewModel-Presenter design (inspired by a medical exam)

 Here is a brief video explanation:
 You may also download the application from the Google Play Store.
 Search: "IMPULSE!"